caromerom1/Vinilos-MISO202315/README.md

 - Open the latest available version of Android Studio

+- Open `/app/build.gradle.kts` file and ensure all the gradle dependencies of the project are installed and synced

 - Select a device that uses Android SDK 21 or higher.

 - Select `app` on the `Run / Debug Configurations` dropdown